 Building an intelligent proxy layer around its existing middleware and UI backend, Vodafone quickly analyzed communications and identified and captured events.
 Alongside, IT teams conducted expert interviews with people in specific topic areas to understand exactly how each process worked from a business perspective.
 Each process was documented using Camunda Modeler, creating a visual map of processes that was easily understood by both business and IT.

 Through this discovery phase, Vodafone identified many tasks within workflows that were completely hidden and left few or no communications traces within the existing processes.
 Using a combination of expert knowledge and available communications traces, Vodafone was able to reverse-engineer processes in areas where tasks were unclear.

-By bringing documentation to life through Camunda Platform, Vodafone gained instantaneous insight and transparency into its processes and was able to optimize and recreate processes entirely in a new cloud-based framework, that runs on AWS with Camunda orchestrating across all channels and backend services.
+By bringing documentation to life through Camunda, Vodafone gained instantaneous insight and transparency into its processes and was able to optimize and recreate processes entirely in a new cloud-based framework, that runs on AWS with Camunda orchestrating across all channels and backend services.
 Not only was Vodafone able to demonstrate a minimum viable product within three months, the first go-live came after just five months.

 As a major telco provider, Vodafone could not allow any disruption to ongoing business during its migration process.
-Instead, it used a monitoring model to carefully take over task-by-task, implementing each in business logic in Camunda Platform, before slowly migrating the entire system process-by-process, gradually and transparently – ensuring continuity for customers.
+Instead, it used a monitoring model to carefully take over task-by-task, implementing each in business logic in Camunda, before slowly migrating the entire system process-by-process, gradually and transparently – ensuring continuity for customers.

 From day one, this BPMN-based vertical migration created agility and scalability, enabling Vodafone to easily react when important updates to regulatory compliance had to be introduced during the migration.
 Vodafone simply added a new task as an ‘active step’ into the existing process for checking customer ID, so business could continue as usual.